coecms/training/DMP.md

 ### Data Management Plan (DMP)
  * What a DMP is
- * Where to fill a DMP for your data
+ * How to create a DMP for your data
- * When to start the DMP
+ * When to start the DMP  !!! maybe could be "DMP lifecycle"??